Planner Aware Path Learning in Diffusion Language Models Training: Theoretical Derivations and Proofs

 Continuing with the notation from the previous subsection, letting $p_{\theta,\Sigma}^{G_\phi}(\mathbf{x},\sigma)$ denote the probability of generating the sample $\mathbf{x}$ along the path $\sigma\in \Sigma^L$, we have:

 where here we use the same notation as in \eqref{eq:AOARMELBO}.
 Thus, we arrive at:

-Using \eqref{eq:planned_final_distribution} and specializing $G_\phi$ to the case of greedy ancestral sampling, we readily obtain a proof of Proposition \ref{prop:greedynotanELBO}. \greedynotanELBO* \begin{proof} Since we just need a counterexample, we may restrict to the case of $L=2$ and $\mathcal{V}=\lbrace 1,2,m\rbrace$.
+Using \eqref{eq:planned_final_distribution} and specializing $G_\phi$ to the case of greedy ancestral sampling, we readily obtain a proof of Proposition \ref{prop:greedynotanELBO}. \greedynotanELBO* \begin{proof} Since we just need a counterexample to the ELBO property, we may restrict to the case of $L=2$ and $\mathcal{V}=\lbrace 1,2,m\rbrace$.
 To construct an example denoiser in this setting, we only need to define $6$ terms:

 Then: